vmmr-d/connecting-to-a-sql-database-project-tutorial/INSTRUCTIONS.md

 Create your `./.env` file.
 It is good practice for every Python application to have a `.env` file.
 The file name starts with a `.` dot because it is a configuration file that will be ignored by your Git repository.
 It should be ignored because we will add our database password inside that file.

 Write your database credentials inside the `.env` file.
-It should look something like this (the values included are, for example):
+It should look something like this (the values included serve as examples):

 ```text
 DB_USER = 'hkietatgd83b4x0l'